• Home

 So your choice of visualization in a management report example matters immensely.

-To select the BEST chart, test your management report with people that are similar to your audience.
-The feedback you’ll receive will help you nail the presentation.
-Besides, testing reports will provide you with insights into whether every detail is consumable with ease.
+To select the BEST chart, test your management report example, including the tree diagram, with people who are similar to your audience.
+The feedback you receive will help you perfect the presentation.
+Additionally, testing reports will provide valuable insights into whether every detail is easily consumable.

 So you need to pay attention to the charts you aim to appeal to the logos (logic) of the audience.
 A miss in your visualization can BREAK your data story.